William Terry Couch

-William Terry Couch (1901–1989) was a U.S. intellectual and academic editor, known primarily for his work as director of the University of Chicago Press in the 1940s, and his work as Editor in Chief of Collier's Encyclopedia in the 1950s.
+William Terry Couch (1901–1988) was a U.S. intellectual and academic editor, known primarily for his work as director of the University of Chicago Press in the 1940s, and his work as Editor in Chief of Collier's Encyclopedia in the 1950s.
 He also wrote and commented extensively on encyclopedias, their organization and role in modern society and academia.
 Friends, family and colleagues knew him as Bill Couch.

 Biography

 Couch was born in Pamplin City, Virginia in 1901.
 He was raised in Virginia and North Carolina.
 His family settled in Chapel Hill, North Carolina before 1920.
 He attended the University of North Carolina and after brief military service immediately following World War I, returned to Chapel Hill to work for the University of North Carolina Press where he rose to be the director of the press and therefore a member of the university faculty.
 His brother, John Couch was also a member of the University of North Carolina Biology Department faculty.
-In 1943 (?), Couch was hired by the University of Chicago to direct its press under then Chancellor Robert Maynard Hutchins.
-He was subsequently dismissed from that position in 1949 after a significant public academic controversy over the publication of Morton Grodzins' book Americans Betrayed.
+In 1945, Couch was hired as Director and General Editor of the University of Chicago Press.
+In 1949, he was dismissed from that position by University of Chicago Chancellor Robert Maynard Hutchins after a significant public academic controversy over the publication of Morton Grodzins' book Americans Betrayed.
 Couch had published the book after refusing Hutchins' request to suppress the manuscript.